amyslaybaugh/election-analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-Seth and Tom, Colorado Board of Elections employees, gave me the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.